 Simple Wi-Fi settings, advanced network storage options

-In other words, you can’t configure much than that.
+In other words, you can’t configure much more than that.
 As a result, by default, RAX120 is easy to set up but generally favors compatibility over performance.

 On the other hand, when hosting a storage device, the RAX120 offers multiple options for users to access the storage space.
-You can share it locally, just like any server, and access it without using any third-party software.
+You can share it locally, like any server, and access it without using third-party software.

 Netgear Nighthawk RAX120: Excellent performance

-I tested the RAX120 the same way I tested other Wi-Fi routers, but this time using both Wi-Fi 5 and Wi-Fi 6 clients — namely an Intel AX200 and a Killer 1650x upgrade add-on cards.
+I tested the RAX120 the same way I tried other Wi-Fi routers, but this time using Wi-Fi 5 and Wi-Fi 6 clients — namely an Intel AX200 and a Killer 1650x upgrade add-on cards.
 I also used the router’s 5Gbps network port to connect to my test server, which has a 10Gbps network card.